List of periodontal diseases: Periodontitis

 The defining feature of periodontitis is connective tissue attachment loss which may manifest as deepening of periodontal pockets, gingival recession, or both.
 This loss of support for the teeth is essentially irreversible damage.
 Chronic periodontitis is generally slow to moderate in terms of disease progression, although short bursts of increased tissue destruction may occur.
 Ultimately, tooth loss may occur if the condition is not halted.
-It is termed localized when less than 30% of sites around teeth are involved, and generalised when more than 30% are involved. clinical attachment loss can be used to determine the severity of the condition, where 1–2mm is slight, 3–4mm is moderate and more than 5mm is severe.
+It is termed localized when less than 30% of sites around teeth are involved, and generalised when more than 30% are involved. clinical attachment loss can be used to determine the severity of the condition, where 1–2 mm is slight, 3–4 mm is moderate and more than 5mm is severe.

 Aggressive periodontitis

 Aggressive periodontitis is distinguished from the chronic form mainly by the faster rate of progression.
 Loss of attachment may progress despite good oral hygiene and in the absence of risk factors such as smoking.
 Aggressive periodontitis may occur in younger persons and there may a genetic aspect, with the trait sometimes running in families.